- Emergency Assistance

 Campus Security often provides workshops or other educational events designed to inform students and/or employees of important safety and security issues, procedures, and resources.

-Campus Security (342-4261, extension 2299) may be able to assist you with vehicle jump-start (your vehicle has a dead battery) or vehicle lock-out (keys are locked in the vehicle) situations.
+Campus Security (342-4261, extension 2299) may be able to assist you with vehicle jump-start (your vehicle has a dead battery) situations.
 Be prepared to describe your vehicle (color, make, license plate number) and its location on campus.

-Before assistance is provided, you will be required to sign an Authorization and Hold Harmless Agreement that waives liability to the College for any damage to your vehicle that may result from jump-starting your battery or assisting you to gain access to your vehicle.
+Before assistance is provided, you will be required to sign an Authorization and Hold Harmless Agreement that waives liability to the College for any damage to your vehicle that may result from jump-starting your battery.

 A Campus Security officer is also available if you desire an escort between your vehicle and a campus building.
 Simply call the number listed above.